What are the NDIS psychology fees?

 Where to find NDIS psychology fee information

-The NDIS publishes the NDIS Pricing Arrangements and Price Limits on their website.
+The NDIS publishes the NDIS Pricing Arrangements and Price Limits (PAPL) on their website.
 This document was previously known as the NDIS Price Guide.
 The NDIA reviews pricing each year and publishes the updated fee information on their website.

 The pricing arrangements specify the maximum fee that can be charged for each type of support, such as home modifications, transport and therapy support, which includes psychology.